-- Does FDA agree with the proposed test plan in support of MR Conditional labeling for 1.5T scanners with an exclusion zone between the neck and groin? - We intend to label our device for re-use if the attached cleaning instructions are followed.
-The test plan to support this label is provided in Attachment B. Does FDA agree with this plan?
+- Is the proposed test plan in support of MR Conditional labeling for 1.5T scanners with an exclusion zone between the neck and groin acceptable (i.e., does the test plan meet the recommendations of FDA guidance)? - We intend to label our device for re-use if the attached cleaning instructions are followed.
+The test plan to support this label is provided in Attachment B. Does this plan meet the current recommendations per FDA guidance for the reprocessing of medical devices?